 How are we doing?
 Use of alternative fueled and hybrid vehicles is a strategy to reduce consumption of petroleum, thereby reducing the deleterious impact on air quality.
 The use of alternative fuels like ethanol, biodiesel, and compressed natural gas is currently being introduced into State and local government fleets in Maryland.
 These alternative fuels tend to have lower greenhouse gas, particulate matter and volatile organic compounds emissions.
 Over the timeframe of 2007 through 2011, the percent of newly purchased light duty vehicles in the State vehicle fleet that are hybrid or alternative fueled vehicles has ranged from just below a quarter to nearly a third.
-After dropping in 2008 and 2009 to a low of 23% (3.9 percentage points/14.5% from 2007), the percent of newly purchased light duty vehicles in the State vehicle fleet that 2007 level in 2010.
-In 2011, the proportion of newly purchased alternative fueled and hybrid vehicles in the State vehicle fleet was at its highest level (31.5%) since 2007.
-The State vehicle fleet has a small number of hybrid and alternative fueled vehicles because of higher purchase prices and Federal mandates for vehicles that are not satisfied by hybrids.
+The percent remained static in 2008 and 2009, and then increased by 36.9% from 2009 to 2011.
+The percent of newly purchased light duty vehicles in the State vehicle fleet that as hybrid or alternative fueled vehicle fleet that were hybrid or alternative fueled vehicles was at its highest level in 2012, more than double the proportion in 2011.
+Prior to 2012, the State vehicle fleet had a smaller number of hybrid and alternative fueled vehicles because of higher purchase prices and Federal mandates for vehicles that are not satisfied by hybrids.
+Prices for ethanol vehicles are now equivalent to the prices for the same category of gasoline fueled vehicles, and ethanol vehicles are now available in nearly every class of vehicle.
+These changes in prices and availability are the primary reasons for the dramatic increase in hybrid or alternative fueled vehicles in the State vehicle fleet in 2012.